-- The money we normally use is government-issued money, the Shilling.
-Money is an invention of a group of people who are willing to accept a certain type of token as a means of exchange.
-Throughout human history, people have used different media of exchange: shells, paper money, special rocks and gold coins.
+- The money we use is government-issued money, the Shilling.
+Money is an invention of a group of people who are willing to accept this type of money as a means of exchange.
+Throughout human history, people have used different types of exchange: shells, paper money, special rocks and gold coins.
 Money is just an agreement among people that something can represent a trade value.
-Hopefully you have seen some videos about community currencies.
-If not, I will share some links and we can see some during the breaks or after today. - A community currency is a form of money that people inside a community.
-It can be used to trade in addition to the government issued money.
-Usually, communities use the measure of the government currency as a reference unit, for example, 1 CIC is equivalent to 1 Shilling of goods or services in Kenya.
+Hopefully, you have seen some videos about community currencies.
+If not, I will share some links and we can see some during the breaks or after today. - A community currency is a form of money that people inside a community can use to trade in addition to the government issued money.
+Usually, communities use the measure of the government currency as a reference unit, for example, 1 Sarafu is equivalent to 1 Shilling in Kenya.
 This makes it easy for communities to use an alternative without having to calculate exchange rates. - Today, we are going to look at one form of community currency, called Community Inclusion Currencies or CICs.
+CICs have two specific qualities that are not found in other currencies.
 One quality is that a CIC can be used to fund community projects.
-Another quality is that they can be used to collect taxes or group fees. - In all Community Currencies, it is the responsibility of the community to care for and maintain the value of the currency, just as it is the government's responsibility to care for the value of the shilling.
+The other quality is that a CIC price can fluctuate in relationship to the shilling. - In all Community Currencies, it is the responsibility of the community to care for and maintain the value of the currency, just as it is the government's responsibility to care for the value of the shilling.
 We all know it is dangerous when the government does not do a good job of preserving the value of the money of a country. - The exercises we do today are designed so you get to experience the way that a CIC works.
 You will get an understanding of how to use the currency and what problems you need to avoid if you want to continue to have a currency that is stable and serves the community.